November 21, 2020

 Shimmering Willow, the newest addition to the Kiyooka Ohe Arts Centre’s sculpture park collection, is a wondrously simple, or simple-seeming, ingenuity.
 Standing at 7 plus feet high, the brushed stainless-steel piece by James Ziegler is at once playful and serious, marvellous and efficient, surprising and obvious.
 When seen from a distance in the middle of 10 acres of rolling hill prairie, its polished finish makes it appear as a solid mechanical conch or as a tepee-like folding web-and-sprit cone.
 Only when one gets up close is that a series of descending triangles cut from 3/16” stainless steel become apparent.
 They are gently curved like an inside-out umbrella, and bent backwards from the tip as angled shears that allow air to flow, making the sculpture move and shimmer with the wind and to cast shadows over the landscape.

-Ziegler’s Shimmering Willow was commissioned by KOAC in December 2019 as part of the artist residency program.
-Although the COVID-19 pandemic interrupted his 2020 Spring and Summer studio time, Ziegler finished his piece in late September.
+Ziegler’s Shimmering Willow was commissioned by KOAC in December 2019 as part of the artist residency program, with support from the Peskisko Arts Fund at the Calgary Foundation, and funds from the Calgary Arts Development.
+Although the COVID-19 pandemic interrupted his 2020 Spring and Summer studio time, Ziegler finished his piece in late September .
 Ziegler is also collaborating with KOAC conducting his Ziegler Tiny Art workshops with students and adults.
 Working with KOAC, these are being adapted to the current COVID-19 times as interactive online workshops.
 People experience a hands-on transformation of paper patterns into 3D sculptures related to full- size works of art derived from similar patterns they work with.